Zenos Frudakis: Biography

 Born on July 7, 1951, in San Francisco, Frudakis is the oldest of five children.
 He was born to Greek-American parents, and was raised primarily in Northwestern Indiana, with the exception of several years in Wheeling, West Virginia.
 As a child, Frudakis first began to sculpt under the family's kitchen table with a piece of dough given to him by his mother as she was preparing to bake bread.
 Growing up in Greek family culture, Frudakis began drawing and reading at a young age, initiating a lifelong discipline of studying and creating art each day.
-Artistic inspirations come from ancient Greeks, and sculptors Michelangelo, Bernini, Carpeaux and Rodin.
-Throughout his life, Frudakis has been an avid reader with a wide range of interests that inform his work.
+Artistic inspirations come from ancient Greeks, and sculptors Michelangelo, Gian Lorenzo Bernini, Jean-Baptiste Carpeaux and Auguste Rodin.

 Frudakis' initial years in college were close to home in the Gary, Indiana area due to illness of his father.
 During this time, he spent summers working in steel mills, and in 1970 to 1971, attended Indiana University Northwest Extension.

 In 1972, Frudakis moved to Philadelphia to study at the Pennsylvania Academy of the Fine Arts.
 Concurrently, he also studied sculpture privately with Prix de Rome winner Evangelos Frudakis, his elder brother.
 Frudakis studied painting privately with Prix de Rome winner James Hanes.
 From 1977 to 1983, he attended the University of Pennsylvania, where Frudakis earned bachelor's and master's degrees in Fine Arts.

 Career

 Early work

 In 1976, Frudakis married Rosalie Gluchoff.
 Together they began a gallery and ran Frudakis Studio, located in center city Philadelphia.
-Frudakis' first important commission was a portrait sculpture of Samuel L. Evans, founder of the American Foundation for Negro Affairs (AFNA); followed by portrait sculptures of Wilson Goode, former Mayor of Philadelphia, Pennsylvania; The Honorable K. Leroy Irvis, the first African American to serve as a State Legislature's Speaker of the House; and Joseph E. Coleman, former City Council President, Philadelphia, Pennsylvania.
+Frudakis' first important commission was a portrait sculpture of Samuel L. Evans, founder of the American Foundation for Negro Affairs (AFNA); followed by portrait sculptures of Wilson Goode, former mayor of Philadelphia, Pennsylvania; The Honorable K. Leroy Irvis, the first African American to serve as a State Legislature's Speaker of the House; and Joseph E. Coleman, former City Council President, Philadelphia, Pennsylvania.